 *On this date in 1863, the 8th United States Colored Infantry was formed.

-This infantry regiment was composed of Black enlisted men that served in the Union Army during the American Civil War.
-The regiment was commanded by white officers and was authorized by the Bureau of Colored Troops.
+This infantry regiment comprised Black enlisted men who served in the Union Army during the American Civil War.
+It was commanded by white officers and was authorized by the Bureau of Colored Troops.
 The 8th U.S. Colored Infantry was organized at Camp William Penn in Philadelphia, Pennsylvania, under the command of Samuel Armstrong.

 Detailed Service